Editors Reads

 A Necessary Book

-What Home Body offers is not surprise but recognition.
-In a year defined by enforced stillness and confrontation with the self, a book about learning to live inside your own skin had obvious resonance.
-Its quietness feels appropriate.
+What Home Body ultimately offers is not surprise but recognition.
+In a year defined by enforced stillness and forced confrontation with the self, a book about learning to live inside your own skin had obvious and genuine resonance, and its quietness feels appropriate to the moment that produced it.
+Whether or not it converts the skeptics, it does what Kaur’s work has always done: it makes a great many readers feel seen, soothed, and a little less alone.
+As an entry point into poetry, a gift, or a companion through a hard season, it succeeds on its own modest, sincere terms.

 Our rating: 3.9/5 — A gentle, introspective third collection that offers comfort and recognition over revelation.